-Variation in leave due to child or family reasons (e.g., multiple or premature births; poor health or disability of child or mother; single parent)
+Variation in leave due to child or family reasons (e.g., multiple or premature births; poor health or disability of child or mother; lone parent); or delegation of leave to person other than the parents

-- The period of job-secured leave is extended to 15 or 18 months in large families defined as those with three or more children, or with two children, one of whom has a disability. - The period of job-secured leave is also extended up to a maximum of 18 months when both parents use the Parental leave equally.
+- The period of job-secured leave is extended to 15 or 18 months in large families, defined as those with 3 or more children, or with 2 children, one of whom has a disability. - The period of job-secured leave is also extended up to a maximum of 18 months when both parents use the Parental leave equally.